 Student-run conferences draw hundreds of participants to campus to discuss pressing issues and developments in fields including investment, philanthropy, and education.
 Helping to organize such an event is both a meaningful leadership experience in its own right, and an opportunity to gain exposure to an industry or field of interest.
-Below is the list of 2019 - 2020 student-led Conferences and Case Competitions at SOM.

 Student Organizers: Song Kim, Gus Roman